obronchain/BS21_ches2020CTF/README.rst

 `compute_snr.py` computes the SNR for each of the variables. `modeling.py` builds the templates.

-In order display the results of profiling, the user can start the interactive script `report_profiling.py`.
+In order display the results of profiling (SNR and PoIs), the user can start the interactive script `report_profiling.py`.
 The user will be asked the variables and the byte index (0,1,2 or 3) to display.